Who Are You?

 - Collect projects to assess students' writing.

-- Support: Struggling students may need to do the entire project with a partner instead of independently.
-Ask struggling students to use only two adjectives in their sentence describing their self-portraits.
+Support: Struggling students may need to do the entire project with a partner instead of independently.
+Ask them to use only two adjectives in their sentence describing their self-portraits.

 - Review students' sentences.

 - Provide feedback for each student on the back of his paper.

 Review and closing(10 minutes)

 - Return students' portraits.

 - Ask for volunteers to come up to the front of the room, show their portraits, and read their sentences.

 - Finish this lesson by displaying all student portraits in the room as a self-portrait art gallery or bulletin board display.